Rhode Island Hummingbirds: 3 Awesome Documented Species

 Species: S. calliope

-They breed in the north from southern Alaska and most travel all the way south to winter in Mexico, therefore making them extremely rare in Rhode Island.
+They travel all the way south to winter in Mexico making extremely rare vagrants in Rhode Island.

 Male Calliope Hummingbird